GojmirAjdini/StudentManagementSystem/README.md

 http://localhost:3000/admin/lendet/submit
 ```
 3. **Body**:
-• FakultetiID (text): The ID of the faculty to which the course belongs.
+• FakultetiID (number): The ID of the faculty to which the course belongs.
 • Emri_Lendes (text): The name of the course.
 • ECTS (number): The number of ECTS credits for the course.
 • semestri (number): The semester in which the course is offered.